stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ### tasks & workboards

-You can easily collaborate on tasks and workboards inside #stratapp, including using #stratapp’s unique @org-design feature (explained above) to quickly invite members. #stratapp’s workboards include the ability to filter on [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure"), making it fast and easy for executives and others not involved day to day to quickly get up to speed on the aspects they are interested in.
+You can easily collaborate on tasks and workboards inside #stratapp, including using #stratapp’s unique @org-design feature (explained above) to quickly invite members.
+Inside each #stratapp workboard you have the ability to filter on [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure"), making it fast and easy for executives and others not involved day to day to quickly get up to speed on the aspects they are interested in.
+We hope this feature helps to overcome [why work collaboration has remained a blind-spot for senior executives](https://stratapp.ai/blog/work-collaboration-is-still-a-blindspot-for-senior-execs/ "work collaboration blind spot").

 ### workspace